Banata

 console.log(data.available); // true or false

-This is useful for providing real-time feedback in the sign-up form as the user types.
+This is useful for showing real-time feedback as the user types.

 tsx